-- International Manufacturers, Research Institutions, and Investor-related Institutions are Welcomed to Conduct R&D in Taiwan - Taiwan has excellent manufacturing capabilities, outstanding technological talent, and abundant potential in innovation and entrepreneurship.
-Foreign enterprises that come to Taiwan to set up innovation and R&D centers will benefit from Taiwan's advantages, allowing them to further raise the innovative potential of IoT and form an important hub connecting Asia-Pacific markets. - Microsoft established their IoT Innovation Center in Taiwan in October 2016; their first AI R&D Center in Asia in January 2018 with plans to invest NT\$1.0 billion into developing AI technologies and applications; the Microsoft Startup Accelerator in November 2018 to provide advisory and training services to Taiwan's startups; the Microsoft IoT Center of Excellence in August 2020; and the first cloud data center region in Taiwan in October 2020, focusing on demand for AI, IoT and edge solutions with the aim of boosting Taiwan's R&D capabilities and assisting Taiwan's companies in utilizing Microsoft's Power Platform to accelerate innovations. - Google launched its Smart Taiwan initiative in March 2018 and has since cultivated 100,000 AI and digital marketing talents.
-In October 2019, the company increased its capital investment in Taiwan by NT\$26 billion to expand the scope of its data center operations locally.
-In September 2020, the company launched its 2020 Smart Taiwan initiative to provide digital marketing tools and expand the training of digital talent.
-In January 2021, the company set up a hardware R&D base in Banqiao, which is currently its largest R&D base in the Asia-Pacific region. - Amazon Web Services established joint innovation centers in the Linkou Startup Terrace and then Yawan Startup Terrace in 2019 and 2022, respectively.
-The company also organized the first ever startup and VC match-making event to support the startup community, assist startups with securing funding, and help startups and Taiwanese companies to adopt cloud technology and speed up digital transformation.
+- Taiwan has excellent manufacturing capabilities, outstanding technological talent, and abundant potential in innovation and entrepreneurship.
+Foreign enterprises that come to Taiwan to set up innovation and R&D centers will benefit from Taiwan's advantages, allowing them to further raise the innovative potential of IoT and form an important hub connecting Asia-Pacific markets. - Microsoft established an Internet of Things innovation center in Taiwan in October of 2016, then announced the establishment of an artificial intelligence R&D center in January of 2018.
+The plan is to invest NT\$1 billion to develop AI technology and applications.
+The "Microsoft Startup Accelerator" was established in November of 2018 to provide consulting and training services to startup teams in Taiwan.
+In October of 2020, the company established a regional data center and expanded the cloud system research teams to support domestic AloT and 5G development. - Google began implementing its "Intelligent Taiwan Project" in March 2018, having already trained 100,000 AI and digital marketing talents.
+In October of 2019, the company increased its capitalization by NT\$26 billion to expand the operational scale of its data centers in Taiwan.
+In September of 2020, Google promoted Intelligent Taiwan 2020 to offer digital marketing tools and expand the cultivation of digital talent.
+In January of 2021, Google moved into their new offices to Taipei Far Eastern Telecom Park (Tpark) in New Taipei City's Bangiao District, establishing their largest R&D base in the Asia-Pacific. - Amazon established a joint innovation center at the Linkou Startup Terrace in October 2019 to provide technical guidance and cloud services to startups.
+In June of 2021, the company held its first innovators-and-venturecapitalist's media conference to help new ventures raise funding. - In November of 2019, Cisco established a smart innovation application demonstration center in Qingpu, Taoyuan.
+In August of 2020, Cisco working with domestic companies and established the first 5G open network testing platform.
+In March of 2021, the Cisco DevNet Security Training Center came to the Linkou Startup Terrace to cultivate international grade information security talent and support information security startups.
+This is Cisco's first Devnet center in the Asia pacific, and it confirms that international enterprises value Taiwan's potential for development.